 There are several ways in which you can contribute to Social Policy Connections.
 If you would like to meet with an SPC board member to discuss how you can engage further in social policy advocacy, please feel free to contact us.
 Listed below are some of the ways you can become more involved:

 Help us broaden the conversation.
-Though we at SPC are a small network, it is the quality of our ideas and thinking that can make a difference.
-To do more, we need your financial support.
+Though SPC is a small network, it is the quality of our ideas and thinking that which can make a difference.
+To do this, we need your financial support.

 Please download our SPC Donation Form, and post to :